shnewto/ttaw-scratchpad/README.md

 # ttaw-scratchpad
 scratchpad for ttaw work

 Attempting to learn how to web dev.
-Documenting my journey.
+Documenting my journey with code.